First: There is no magic number for how many times a student should take the ACT or SAT.

 There are many test prep resources available, including free resources for students who can’t afford expensive test prep tutoring.
 Students can even sample previous tests and questions from both the SAT and ACT prior to their test date so that they can get acquainted with the format and type of questions they should anticipate.
 Students should go into that first SAT or ACT as if it were their last.
 Why waste your time and money not putting your all into the test anyway?

 While the majority of colleges do not have a preference as to which test you take, they may use the test scores differently.
-Therefore, check with each college to see how they use test score.
+Therefore, check with each college to see how they use test scores.
 For many colleges, if you take the SAT and ACT, they will use the test score that is the highest based on the concordance chart to make their decisions.
 Many colleges also superscore the SAT — they will use the highest score from each section.